 This large stretch of sandy beach, also known as “The Farm”, is perfect for surfing and soaking in the sunshine.

 The northern end of the beach has smooth little beginner waves, and the southern end has bigger waves for the more experienced surfers.

 Bobbing on top of the crystal clear water while gazing at the curves of the distant coastline is the perfect way to spend an afternoon.

-For more articles about traveling in New South Wales, Australia, check out:
+For more articles about New South Wales, Australia, check out: